 Moreover, while the AeroPress espresso may not actually taste like the traditional espresso, you may work on a few critical factors, including following the recipe religiously.

 Equally, you need to focus on brewing only freshly-roasted coffee beans.
-Don’t pick the coffee beans that have overstayed in your local grocery store shelf for weeks.
-This is how you can be confident that the difference between your AeroPress espresso’s quality and that of the traditional espresso is faultlessly slim.
+Don’t pick the coffee beans that have overstayed on your local grocery store shelf for weeks.
+This is how you can be confident that the difference between your AP espresso’s quality and that of the traditional espresso is faultlessly slim.

 Hyper-fresh coffee beans are always full of the rich and strong flavor, and worth brewing.